afuma/afuma/README.md

 I'm Etienne, and I love creating cool and innovative projects using:

 ✅ Python programming
-🖥️ n8n workflow
+🖥️ n8n workflows
-❤️ AI developpment
+❤️ AI development

 🎉 Fun and engaging software
 I enjoy exploring the endless possibilities of coding, from developing efficient algorithms to crafting interactive applications.